-Don’t let this put you off applying for a permit.
-If you try to build a structure on your property without the proper permit, you run the risk of incurring a substantial fine.
+Don't let this put you off applying for a permit.
+You risk incurring a substantial fine if you try to build a structure on your property without obtaining the proper building permit.
 In some cases, you may be asked to dismantle your shed completely.

 Various Amenities and Extensions

 If you're adding amenities and extensions to your shed space, it could make it liable for taxes.

 Generally, any improvement, modernization, or change in its physical configuration could trigger an increase in your taxes.

 Shed Size and Height